Panama–United States relations

-19th century
+19th Century History (1800-1899)

 Panama

 President James Polk's ambassador to the Republic of New Granada, Benjamin Alden Bidlack, negotiated the Mallarino–Bidlack Treaty with the government of New Granada in 1846.
 Though Bidlack had initially only sought to remove tariffs on American goods, Bidlack and New Granadan Foreign Minister Manuel María Mallarino negotiated a broader agreement that deepened military and trade ties between the two countries.
 The treaty also allowed for the construction of the Panama Railway.
 In an era of slow overland travel, the treaty gave the United States a route to more rapidly travel between its eastern and western coasts.
 In exchange, Washington guaranteed New Granada's sovereignty over the Isthmus of Panama.
 The treaty won ratification in both countries in 1848.
 The agreement helped to establish a stronger American influence in the region, as the Polk administration sought to ensure that Great Britain would not dominate Central America.
 The United States would use the Mallarino-Bidlack Treaty as justification for numerous military interventions in Panama.

+20th Century History (1900-1999)

 Independence of Panama and US intervention

 The United States first attempted to acquire control of a canal on the Panamanian isthmus via the Hay-Herran Treaty of 1903, but the treaty was not ratified.
 Desperate to construct a canal, the United States saw the separatist movement as an opportunity.
 Despite the Bidlack-Mallarino Treaty of 1846 in which the United States would intervene in the event of a disorder between Panama and Colombia in Colombia's favor, the United States prevented Colombian forces from moving across the isthmus to stop the Panamanian uprising.
 On November 4, 1903, the immediate support of the USA secured the Declaration of Independence of Panama from Colombia.
 In return, Panama signed the Hay–Bunau-Varilla Treaty three weeks later, granting the USA sovereign rights over the interoceanic canal that would be built over the following decade.